museomix/museomix.org-v2/wp-content/plugins/media-file-renamer/readme.txt

 = 4.2.1 =
 * Add: All the actions in the Media Library are now asynchronous.
 No more page reload!
-* Update: Many changes and little enhancements in the code, for speed, security and code-tidyness.
+* Update: Many changes and little enhancements in the code, for speed, security and code-tidiness.

 = 4.0.4 =
 * Fix: Renaming using filters (work in progress).